CREATE EXTERNAL TABLE

 TEMPORARY | TEMP

-If specified, creates a temporary readable or writable external table definition in Cloudberry Database.
+If specified, creates a temporary readable or writable external table definition in Apache Cloudberry.
 Temporary external tables exist in a special schema; you cannot specify a schema name when you create the table.
 Temporary external tables are automatically dropped at the end of a session.

 An existing permanent table with the same name is not visible to the current session while the temporary table exists, unless you reference the permanent table with its schema-qualified name.